opemipoadigun/CS207fall2020-Project/README.md

 # CS207fall2020 PROJECT

 This project is a lcd and laptop controlled drawing robot.
 It was built due to my interest in integrating art into computer science and this serves as a way to do so.
 The original project was devloped by DIY Machines on Youtube.com [1] although with the addition of the lcd controller as a modification.

+This modification allows me to be able to control the drawing robot with basic commands without it being connected to a computer.

-An SD card modification can also be made to the project making it fully usable wthout a laptop connected.
-This i plan to do in the nearest future.
+An SD card modification which streams the gcode from the controller arduino to the arduino controlling the robot can also be made to the project making it fully usable without a laptop connected.
+This I plan to do in the nearest future.

 The completed project should look something like this: